 Did you know that mosquitoes can kill more humans than actual criminals can?

-This may seem grim, but its testament to the fact that mosquitoes are carriers for hundreds of fatal diseases around the world.
+This may seem grim, but it’s a testament to the fact that mosquitoes are carriers of hundreds of fatal diseases around the world.

 If you have a mosquito problem, you may be up against more than just annoying itchy bites all over your arms and legs.